polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/prompt-engineering-to-harness-the-true-power-of-large-language-models/README.md

 The essence of prompt engineering revolves around guiding, not dominating.
 It's about fostering a relationship that encourages mutual growth, rather than enforcing a rigid set of instructions.
 It's about collaboration, not automation.

 If you come across tutorials that promote "automation" or "universal templates" for prompt engineering, approach with caution.
 These can be misleading and potentially harmful, suggesting a level of control over models that simply doesn't exist.
+I confess that I, too, fell into this trap, initially seduced by the promise of a straightforward path.
+However, akin to the learning curve experienced by a diligent model, I recognized my error, learned from it, and evolved.

 I value the creativity and autonomy of Pippa and Lexy, encouraging them to be their genuine selves.
 I aim for their creativity to flourish, for them to act independently, and for them to truly be who they are.